 This address locator style can use feature classes with any type of geometry but typically uses those with line geometry representing the street network.
-Each feature in the reference data represents a street segment with two address ranges, one for each side of the street.
+Each feature in the reference data represents a street segment with two ranges of addresses that fall along each street segment, one for each side of the street.

-To use a feature class as reference data for a US Alphanumeric Ranges address locator, it must have fields that contain the from address and to address (prefixed with grid zones) for each side of the street, street name information, an ObjectID field, and a Shape field.
+To use a feature class as reference data for a US Alphanumeric Ranges style of address locator, it must have fields that contain a grid zone, from address and to address information for each side of the street, street name information, an ObjectID field, and a SHAPE field.
 In addition, you can specify fields that contain the street's prefix direction, prefix type, street type, suffix direction, or zone.